FarronF/limerick-council-meetings/meetings/2017/05/29-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th March 2017.md

 2-Day Social Media Training for Councillors to be held in Clonakilty, Co Cork, on 15th/16th

-April, 2017; (n) Hepatitis C Community Summit to be held in Amsterdam, the Netherlands,--- 13
+April, 2017; (n) Hepatitis C Community Summit to be held in Amsterdam, the Netherlands,
+---
+13

 on 18th/19th April, 2017; (o) 2-Day Social Media Training for Councillors to be held in